KazooBoye/AdvancedTTS/QUICKSTART.md

 1. Open http://localhost:3000
 2. Type "Hello, this is a test" in the text field
-3. Select your preferred language and engine
+3. Select your preferred language and engine (try Coqui for best quality)
 4. Click "Preview" to hear a quick sample
 5. Click "Generate Speech" for full audio
-6. Download the MP3 file
+6. Download the audio file (supports MP3, WAV, OGG, M4A)

+**Note**: If Coqui TTS encounters compatibility issues, the system will automatically fallback to gTTS and notify you.

 ## 🛠️ Manual Engine Installation